Credit: Sam Kittner/kittner.com

 National Science Foundation

-Dr. K. L. Olsen became Senior Advisor in the National Science Foundation (NSF)'s Office of Information and Resource Management on January 18, 2009.
+Dr. Olsen became Senior Advisor in NSF's Office of Information and Resource Management on January 18, 2009.
 In this position, Dr. Olsen advises the Foundation's Chief Human Capital Officer as well as NSF senior management on opportunities for NSF-wide management improvement in areas such as strengthening merit review and interdisciplinary research processes, workforce planning, Program Officer training and development, and succession planning.

 Prior to her current appointment, Dr. Olsen was confirmed by the U.S. Senate as the Deputy Director and Chief Operating Officer of NSF in August 2005.
 As such, she was responsible for the day-to-day management and oversight of program creation and administration; national and international collaborations; merit review processes; strategic and long-term planning and performance; budget development, implementation and reporting; personnel; and operations.